Shivom Trading 28.9% Higher This Week (OMX)

-Shivom (CURRENCY:OMX) traded 71.7% lower against the U.S. dollar during the 1 day period ending at 21:00 PM ET on April 6th.
+Shivom (CURRENCY:OMX) traded 71.7% lower against the US dollar during the 1-day period ending at 9:00 AM ET on April 9th.
 Shivom has a total market capitalization of $396,468.06 and $69.00 worth of Shivom was traded on exchanges in the last 24 hours.
-During the last seven days, Shivom has traded up 28.9% against the U.S. dollar.
-One Shivom coin can currently be bought for $0.0004 or 0.00000004 BTC on major exchanges including IDEX, CoinBene, Kucoin and Coinsuper.
+During the last seven days, Shivom has traded up 28.9% against the US dollar.
+One Shivom coin can now be bought for approximately $0.0004 or 0.00000004 BTC on popular cryptocurrency exchanges including Kucoin, CoinBene, DDEX and Coinsuper.

 - DREP [old] (DREP) traded 19.5% lower against the dollar and now trades at $1.96 or 0.00003399 BTC.